SGSMI.ORG

 I have reason to believe that Ernstine

-is the sister of Mary, and that the maiden name was Matzke.
+is the sister of THE FIRST Mary, but curiously it shows that her maiden name

 Kate DOB 1904